SimonCB765/CKDOntology/PotentialCorrelates.md

     - Hypocalcemia, due to 1,25 dihydroxyvitamin D3 deficiency (caused by stimulation of FGF-23 and reduction of renal mass),[12] and resistance to the calcemic action of parathyroid hormone.[13]
 Osteocytes are responsible for the increased production of FGF-23, which is a potent inhibitor of the enzyme 1-alpha-hydroxylase (responsible for the conversion of 25-hydroxycholecalciferol into 1,25 dihydroxyvitamin D3).[14]
 Later, this progresses to secondary hyperparathyroidism, renal osteodystrophy, and vascular calcification that further impairs cardiac function.
 An extreme consequence is the occurrence of the rare condition named calciphylaxis.[15]
     - Metabolic acidosis (due to accumulation of sulfates, phosphates, uric acid etc.) may cause altered enzyme activity by excess acid acting on enzymes; and also increased excitability of cardiac and neuronal membranes by the promotion of hyperkalemia due to excess acid (acidemia).[17]
 Acidosis is also due to decreased capacity to generate enough ammonia from the cells of the proximal tubule.[8]
     - Relative Erythropoietin Deficiency
-    - Protein in the urine
-        - Proteinuria, (Micro/macro)albuminuria, etc.
     - Iron deficiency anemia, which increases in prevalence as kidney function decreases, is especially prevalent in those requiring haemodialysis.
 It is multifactoral in cause, but includes increased inflammation, reduction in erythropoietin, and hyperuricemia leading to bone marrow suppression.
     - Gout
         - Gout may occur in otherwise healthy people.
 However, patients with CKD suffer gout more commonly because they often have high levels of uric acid (or urate) in their blood.
 This is mainly because their kidneys are less effective at removing uric acid from their blood.
 Patients with CKD may also take medicines (such as water tablets or diuretics) or have other medical conditions (such as high blood pressure) that lead to higher levels of uric acid.
 The uric acid forms crystals within the patient’s joints.
 These crystals lead to inflammation and the affected joint becomes hot, red and swollen.
 Gout can be extremely painful.
 Any joint may be affected but the big toe is the most common site.